dyno-might/dyno-might.github.io/_posts/2021-05-06-are-some-personalities-better.md

 I don't know if you like parties.
 I don't know if you're organized or punctual.
 But I bet you don't like rotting smells or long swims in freezing water.

 That is to say: People are different, but only in certain ways.
 What's the difference?
 Hypothermia enthusiasts have few kids, so their genes tend to disappear.
 If introverts were worse at breeding than extraverts, then the same thing would have happened.
-Since extraversion varies widely, we can infer that there's no real advantage either way.
+Since extraversion varies widely, we can infer that we're at an equilibrium point with no real advantage either way.

-How would this happen?
-If *everyone* was a strong introvert, then extraverts might have an advantage in spreading their genes and habits.
 (Personality traits are around [40% genetic](https://emilkirkegaard.dk/en/wp-content/uploads/Heritability-of-Personality-A-Meta-Analysis-of-Behavior-Genetic-Studies.pdf).)
-If everyone was an extravert, the opposite would happen.
-At some equilibrium point, no one has an advantage.
-That's why we vary the way we vary.

 So, no personality is *better* than any other.
 Instead, there must be intricate tradeoffs, with each personality occupying a different kind of niche.